CenturyLinkCloud/PublicKB/Network/Network Exchange/network-exchange-faqs.md

 **Q: Can customers build and delete their own virtual circuits within Network Exchange?
 Can Customer Service or someone other than the customer access Network Exchange to add or delete virtual circuits?**

-**A:** Customers with a valid CenturyLink Cloud account and with the appropriate permissions can create, modify, or delete an exchange.
-CenturyLink Customer Service has access to all exchanges by default for the purpose of assisting customers.
+**A:** Customers with a valid Lumen Cloud account and with the appropriate permissions can create, modify, or delete an exchange.
+Lumen Customer Service has access to all exchanges by default for the purpose of assisting customers.
 Customers can request for this access to be blocked.

 **Q: Is the provisioning of a Network Exchange circuit completely automated from end-to-end?**

-**A:** At the initial launch, Network Exchange provisioning to CenturyLink Cloud, CenturyLink Private Cloud on VCF and in the near future AWS is fully automated.
+**A:** At the initial launch, Network Exchange provisioning to Lumen Cloud, Lumen Private Cloud on VCF and in the near future AWS is fully automated.
 The provisioning of Colocated and Dedicated Access Endpoints require physical implementation of cross connects and potentially some additional configuration.
-The provisioning to CenturyLink Managed Hosting Network (HAN) requires minimal manual configurations.
+The provisioning to Lumen Managed Hosting Network (HAN) requires minimal manual configurations.

 **Q: Is Network Exchange Layer 2 or Layer 3?**